amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 The command starts after the $.
 Text that is ***UPPER_ITALIC_BOLD*** indicates a value that is unique to your environment.
 For example, the ***PRIVATE\_KEY.PEM*** refers to the private key of an SSH key pair that you've created, and the ***EC2\_PUBLIC\_DNS\_NAME*** is a value that is specific to an EC2 instance launched in your account.
 You can find these unique values either in the CloudFormation outputs or by going to the specific service dashboard in the [AWS management console](https://console.aws.amazon.com).

+If you are asked to enter a specific value in a text field, the value will look like `VALUE`.

 Hints are also provided along the way and will look like this:

 <details>